desain/owlbear-emanation/README.md

 ## Development

-After checkout, run `yarn dlx @yarnpkg/sdks vscode` to set up development in VS Code.
+After checkout, run `pnpm install`.

 ## How it Works